 - While Quantum Vibe, a product of a libertarian author, has hints of political satire from the start, the Luna arc in particular is dripping with criticism of Corrupt Cops, Obstructive Bureaucrats, and lots of other forms of corrupt society.

-- Averted in Axis Powers Hetalia, which portrays politics simply as background to the Nations themselves.
+- Averted in Hetalia: Axis Powers, which portrays politics simply as background to the Nations themselves.
 Though the closest moments reaching this trope happens to be a strip that laments Japan's loss of his more traditional culture as well as scenes set around the 2008 financial crisis.

-- Shortpacked! got sidetracked by this during the 2008 election, and occasionally still drifts into an oddly political area.
+- Shortpacked! got sidetracked by this during the 2008 election, and after that occasionally drifted into an oddly political area.

 - The webcomic Twisted Kaiju Theater started out as a simple, goofy webcomic strip about lots of silly toliet humor.
 As the series progressed it not only got up a consistent cast and arcing plotlines, it also shifted into having more serious storylines and also providing social and political commentary.
 The comic began with jokes about poop and developed into a series that deals with mature themes like death, sacrifice, political ethics, family loss, and morality (although it's still pretty comedic).

 - Sometime around when Bruno became king and fully after he was disposed, Bruno the Bandit shifted from being a fantasy parody to being a fantasy counterpart to the modern day to touch on whatever issue was on the author's mind, sometimes dipping into Author Filibuster territory.
 There was a degree of self-awareness to this, as one storyline ending with Bruno saying they're going to do another Gay Aesop after just covering one as they "never shy away from the most controversial topics" when it was just an excuse for him to watch girls making out.